ResearchObject/ro-crate/docs/1.2-DRAFT/introduction.md

 ## HTML preview

 An RO-Crate can be distributed on disk, in packaged format such as a zip file or disk image, or placed on a static website.
 In any of these cases, an RO-Crate should have an accompanying HTML version (`ro-crate-metadata.html`) designed to be human-readable.
-The exact contents of the preview may vary but should correspond to the RO-Crate Metadata file content and link to the contained data entities.
+The exact contents of the preview may vary but should correspond to the _RO-Crate Metadata Document_ content and link to the contained data entities.
 The preview may be generated automatically from the RO-Crate Metadata Document (see [RO-Crate tools](../../tools/)), or even by hand (equivalent to a README).

 Below is a [preview of the running example](examples/rainfall-1.2.0/ro-crate-preview.html):